Amshaker/SwiftFormer/README.md

 ## Acknowledgement
 Our code base is based on [LeViT](https://github.com/facebookresearch/LeViT) and [EfficientFormer](https://github.com/snap-research/EfficientFormer) repositories.
-We thank authors for their open-source implementation.
+We thank the authors for their open-source implementation.

+I'd like to express my sincere appreciation to [Victor Escorcia](https://github.com/escorciav) for measuring & reporting the latency of SwiftFormer on Android (Samsung Galaxy S23 Ultra, with Qualcomm Snapdragon 8 Gen 2).
+Check [SwiftFormer Meets Android](https://github.com/escorciav/SwiftFormer) for more details!

 ## Our Related Works